netpump-data/docs/docs/setup-app-registration.md

-This guide will show you how to setup the Netpump Server through Azure's marketplace offering
+This guide will show you how to setup the app registration for a Netpump Server cluster through Azure portal.

+Each cluster of Netpump Servers uses a single app registration.
+All Netpump Servers in the cluster can communicate with each other.
+All users assigned to the app registration can use the Netpump Servers.

-## Prerequisite
+## Audience
 The user of this guide should have basic or moderate knowledge of how to use Azure Portal, and Azure Active Directory.

 ## Steps

 1. Goto `https://portal.azure.com` and login
-2. Goto `Azure Active Directory`
+2. Search for `Azure Active Directory` and click on it.
 ![Alt text][click-aad]

 3. Click `Add` then select `App Registration`